Nestled in the Florida panhandle you’ll find Rosemary Beach: a charming, beautiful beach town with plenty of things to do.

 This upscale seafood restaurant serves up coastal fine dining made from carefully selected seafood and locally sourced ingredients.

-Though we didn’t dine at Restaurant Paradis, I’ve heard great reviews of this place and knew I had to add it to this list!
+Though we haven’t dined at Restaurant Paradis, I’ve heard great reviews of this place and knew I had to add it to this list!
+(We often stay in a condo above it so I have no clue how we haven’t eaten here yet… Next summer!)

-Restaurant Paradis requires a reservation, so be sure to call in way ahead of time (I’m talking days ahead of time) to make sure you get one.
+Restaurant Paradis requires a reservation, so be sure to call in way ahead of time (I’m talking days or even weeks ahead of time) to make sure you get one.

-Vacation is one of the times where calories don’t count, right? 😉
+Vacation is one of the times when calories don’t count, right? 😉

 You’ll find some great candy shops in Rosemary Beach, namely the Sugar Shak on Main Street and the Sweet Peddler in Peddler’s Pavilion.